ruyadorno/mitro-cli/README.md

 ## Options

+If no command is provided **Mitro CLI** will start in interactive mode, in this mode you are guided through some simple menus to access your stored data.
+This is the equivalent of running `mitro browse`.

+### Authentication

-In order to interact with **Mitro** cloud servers you will need to provider your user id and password everytime you execute a command.
+In order to interact with **Mitro** servers you will need to provide your user id and password.
+If those are not provided the interface will ask you for it anytime you try to execute a command.

-### Example user/pass as command line arguments
+#### Example using username/password as command line arguments

 ```shell

 mitro list --uid example@example.com --password mypassword
 ```

+#### Creating a ~/.mitro-clirc file

 Alternatively, you can create a `.mitro-clirc` file inside your *$HOME* directory and declare all your options there using json format.

-### ~/.mitro-clirc example file

 ```json
 {